What Are People For? - Legal Reader

 Last Thursday, the California Public Utilities Commission cleared the way for significantly more autonomous cars to take to the streets in San Francisco.
 The 3-to-1 vote approved the necessary permits for Waymo and Cruise, the two largest driverless car companies testing their vehicles in California, to offer round-the-clock driverless taxi service in the city.
 With yet another automated service ready to disrupt the labor market and make it easier to navigate our day-to-day existence free of interpersonal hassles, we may start to wonder, “what are people for?”

 In the case of driverless cars, the answer isn’t that difficult.
-What’s harder, according to San Francisco’s police and fire fighters, is dealing with driverless vehicles.
+What’s harder, according to San Francisco’s police and fire fighters, is dealing with the vehicles.
 It’s common for them to malfunction around emergency sites in ways that a competent human driver would not.
 They have blocked fire station driveways, driven through yellow emergency tape, failed to make way for police and fire trucks, and preventing them from making situations worse has consumed time that could be better spent on the emergency at hand.
 What are people for?
 In this context, they’re especially good at making better on-the-spot decisions than autonomous vehicles are.

 Like the robo-cars, AI also hints at a future where fewer people are needed to fill common, entry level jobs such as data entry, cashier and telemarketer, with more complex jobs not far behind.
 Seems like every month, a few thousand more people are replaced by AI; nearly 4000 people last May alone.